Computer Guided Dental Implants

 The benefit of this technique is that the defective tooth is removed at the same time that the dental implant is placed… all in one visit.
 The commonality with Computer Guided Implants is that Dr. Tehranian can better plan the placement of the immediate implant using 3D imaging technology.

-How does Computer Assisted Dental Implants Work?
+How does Computer Assisted Dental Implant Work?

 Impressions of your upper and lower jaw are used to help plan the future positioning of your new implant teeth.

-A guide will fit to your mouth (where tooth replacement is necessary).
+A guide will fit your mouth (where tooth replacement is necessary).
 This stent will be used to help capture the contours of gums and the location of your future teeth.